+Insecure leader has a hard time identifying the fact that he or she is insecure, because, well, insecurity feels normal.
 The challenge is as an insecure person, your behavior will make perfect sense to you but not to anyone else.

 So rather than having that happen, why not look for the signs insecurity is impacting your life and leadership now?

-Here are seven signs that the insecure leader in the room is you:
+7 signs that the insecure leader in the room is you:

 1. YOU WANT TO HAVE ALL THE BEST IDEAS

 Insecurity makes you want to ensure that all the best ideas flow from you or through you, so you can claim credit.

 That way, as your insecurity recognizes, when people talk about your organization, they’ll talk about you.
 And when your team thinks about you, they’ll think about how bright you are.

 While that may feel good in the moment, over the long term it’s draining and vision-thwarting.